michjans/routegen/README.md

 sub-directory (defined in qt.conf)!
 - make install

-## Translation
+## Managing the translations
 Some information regarding translation of Route Generator (up to now only, EN, NL and IT supported)

-To generate or update the translation source files:
+To generate or update the translation source files, I now manually execute lupdate/lrelease, because doing this automatic during the build process has some disadvantages.
+Also it is not required to re-update the ts files each time.
+This is only required when new dialogs or (translatable) texts are added.
+To regenerate the ts files (i.e. parse the source code to search for new translatable strings:

 - cd src
 - lupdate *.cpp *.ui -ts i18n/routegen_en.ts i18n/routegen_nl.ts i18n/routegen_it.ts

-WARNING: Somehow last time I executed this command, all translations were removed!

-After this the ts files can be opened in linguist and translations can be added.
+After this step the ts files can be opened in Qt linguist and translations can be added.

-Then using lrelease i18n/routegen_nl.ts the qm file can be generated which is used runtime.
+Then to generate the qm files that are used runtime (and should also be deployed):
+- lrelease i18n/routegen_nl.ts i18n/routegen_it.ts

+Additionally the default Qt translations (e.g. default Ok, Cancel, Yes, No buttons) should also be available (if available for the translated language), so we (at least) need to deploy a single translation file for the used Qt base packages.

+- cp /home/mjansen/Qt/5.15.2/gcc_64/translations/qtbase_it.qm i18n.qtbase_it.qm

+Finally we embed all required qm files in the routegen.qrc file and reference them from there.

 ## Version history
 - 1.0   -Initial version